 - Equipment hazards such as conveyor belt accidents or elevator shaft accidents

 - Environmental injuries due to breathing in poisons, toxins or asbestos exposure

 - Crushing or amputation of fingers, hands, feet or limbs

 Our Williams Brothers work injury lawyers know that many of these construction site accidents could have been prevented if the proper safety practices had been in place.
 In many cases, a negligent company or contractor is responsible for the accident that caused a worker to suffer weeks of hospital care, painful rehabilitation and a future loss of earning capacity for the rest of his life.

-If this has happened to you, our board-certified Texas injury lawyers can help.
+If this has happened to you, our experienced Texas injury lawyers can help.
 Call Vujasinovic & Beckcom today at (877) 724-7800 for a free consultation on your case.